Garoppolo throws for 4 TDs, 49ers top Cards in Mexico City – KION546

 AP Sports Writer

+“The whole atmosphere tonight, I haven’t played in anything like it,” Garoppolo said.
+“It was electric, the fans were nuts, they were cheering throughout the whole game.
+It seemed like a soccer game at some points, just the passion they brought.
+It was really cool.
+I’d love to do it again.”

 It was the fifth regular-season NFL game played in Mexico City and first since 2019.
-Technically a Cardinals home game, the festive, raucous announced crowd of 78,427 fans at Estadio Azteca heavily favored the 49ers, roaring particularly loud when Kittle and Deebo Samuel each scored on 39-yard touchdowns.
+Technically a Cardinals home game, the festive, raucous announced crowd of 78,427 fans heavily favored the 49ers, roaring particularly loud when Kittle and Deebo Samuel each scored on 39-yard touchdowns.

+“Man, I love San Francisco, but if we can’t be there, I love to be here,” 49ers coach Kyle Shanahan said.
+“This place is awesome.
+That was one of the coolest experiences I’ve been a part of.”

 San Francisco (6-4) has won five of its last seven and is tied with the Seahawks at the top of the NFC West.
 Garoppolo had another efficient performance, completing 20 of 29 passes for 228 yards.